Post-production

 How do I become a dubbing mixer?

 Most dubbing mixers are trained in sound, either on location or in dubbing theatres or recording studios.
 They build a career by taking on bigger and bigger projects.
 They often specialise in areas such as entertainment, drama or documentaries and tend to work in either cinema or television, but not usually in both.
 Any entry-level role in sound is a good way in.
-As your first step, consider being a sound assistant in unscripted TV, a sound trainee or a runner in post-production.
+As your first step, consider being a sound assistant in unscripted TV, a sound trainee in film and tv, or a runner in post-production.

 At school or college: